kailash-manasarovar/statement/docs/timeline/2024/october.md

 - She doesn't seem to be interested in anything I have to say, until one moment when I mention that the trumpet teacher's daughters might be threatened with kidnap if he doesn't do what they say.
 - At that moment, her eyes light up and she says, *oh we can do something with that*.
 - I'm dismayed.
-- A woman can go through years of torture and no-one cares, but the minute one man is in trouble, someone essentially involved in creating the hell for women and children, they'll spring into action.
+- A woman can go through years of torture and no-one cares, but the minute one man is in trouble, even a man involved in creating the hell for women and children, they'll spring into action.
-- It feels like industrial-scale woman-hating and accepted sexual grooming of minors and worse.
+- It feels like industrial-scale woman-hating and the accepted sexual grooming of minors, and worse.
 - Her words suggest thousands of ignored complaints.
 - No wonder Denia happened.
 - I then tell her about Hazel and Sandra Smith and how I have known who and what they are since 2006, about how they've been free to target the ex-pat elderly, about how Hazel is the accountant for maybe hundreds of them, and how she tried to kill me by poison in 2007.